The Centre undertakes research projects into issues relating to consulting.

 - How are the answers to these questions likely to change in the next 10 years, i.e. by 2030?

-The project is scheduled to start in September 2019 and to publish its results in April 2020, and will be led by Jim Foster.
+The project is scheduled to publish its results in late 2020, and is being led by Jim Foster.

 Please contact Jim at email@example.com for more information.